rangrot/coding-problems/bitManipulationProblems/majorityNumber/README.md

-# Majority Number
+# Problem:
-## Problem

 Given an array of size n, find the majority element.
 The majority element is the element that appears more than ⌊ n/2 ⌋ times.

 You may assume that the array is non-empty and the majority element always exist in the array.

-Note:

-Your algorithm should have a linear runtime complexity.
+Note: Your algorithm should have a linear runtime complexity.
 Could you implement it without using extra memory?

+#Examples:

 >Example 1:
 >